Prince Harry and Meghan involved in ‘near catastrophic’ paparazzi car chase in New York - KTVZ

 By Max Foster, John Miller and Lauren Said-Moorhouse, CNN

-(CNN) — Prince Harry and his wife Meghan were involved in a “near catastrophic” car chase with paparazzi photographers in New York on Tuesday night, his spokesperson has alleged.
+(CNN) — Prince Harry and his wife Meghan were involved in a chaotic car chase with paparazzi in New York on Tuesday night that could have resulted in a “catastrophic” outcome, their spokesperson has alleged.

-The incident happened after Harry accompanied Meghan to the Women of Vision Awards at the city’s Ziegfeld Ballroom.
-The Duke and Duchess of Sussex were also traveling with Doria Ragland, Meghan’s mother, the Sussexes said.
+The Sussexes were said to have been pursued by photographers after leaving the Women of Vision Awards at the city’s Ziegfeld Ballroom in a convoy that also included Doria Ragland, Meghan’s mother.
+In the end, no-one was injured and the couple arrived safely, at the apartment where they were staying, their spokesperson said.

-Their account was supported at least in part by a local law enforcement source, who said that the couple were followed by a “swarm” of paparazzi after leaving the event.
-The incident did not result in a crash, the source said.
+The Sussexes’ account was partially supported by a local law enforcement source, who said that the couple were followed by a “swarm” of paparazzi after leaving the event.
+While the incident was dangerous, it did not result in a crash, the source said.

 According to couple’s account, the altercation with photographers was prolonged and involved multiple traffic violations.
 “Last night, The Duke and Duchess of Sussex and Ms. Ragland were involved in a near catastrophic car chase at the hands of a ring of highly aggressive paparazzi,” the couple’s spokesperson said.